-In summary, current description in TS 22.137 [6] would not be explicitly clear that a user can have several joint sensing operations collaborating which are involving different sensing transmitter(s) and sensing receiver(s) and with different sensing quality demands for each sensing operation.
+In summary, the current description in TS 22.137 [6] would not be explicitly clear that a user can have several joint sensing operations collaborating which are involving different sensing transmitter(s) and sensing receiver(s) and with different sensing quality demands for each sensing operation.
 One user should be able to have more than one joint sensing operations connected to itself specifically with different granularity.
 For every single sensing operation, it would do the necessary sensing job and then better accuracy and new information could be obtained by collaborating jointly.
-For example, in the Figure 7.9.1-2, the sensing operation by base station is necessary for tacking the position of UE, and the sensing operation by UE is necessary for environment monitoring.
+For example, in Figure 7.9.1-2, the sensing operation by the base station is necessary for tracking the position of the UE, and the sensing operation by the UE is necessary for environment monitoring.
 The accuracy of position could be better and the precise global position of the truck in front of UE could be known by processing the sensing operations jointly.